google/mesop/docs/api/config.md

 ## Configuration values

+### MESOP_CONCURRENT_UPDATES_ENABLED

+Allows concurrent updates to state in the same session.
+If this is not updated, then updates are queued and processed sequentially.

+By default, this is not enabled.
+You can enable this by setting it to `true`.

 ### MESOP_STATE_SESSION_BACKEND

 Sets the backend to use for caching state data server-side.
 This makes it so state does